johans-work/paid-source/README.md

 # Paid Source

-A value proposition and ownership model for source available software and digital goods.
+A standardized value proposition for the ownership of source available software and digital goods.

 # How It Works